indygreg/zippylog/README.md

 sequences of a specific length, so you could have the _message_ parameter be a binary-encoded Thrift struct.
 I did try this.
 But it felt really hacky.
-Because of the tightly-coupled architecture of Thrift's protocol and transport classes, I had to create a custom transport that held the encoded data in a buffer and double Thrift-encode data.
+Because of the tightly-coupled architecture of Thrift's protocol and transport layers, I had to create a custom transport that held the encoded data in a buffer and double Thrift-encode data.
 It just didn't feel right.

 In addition, I also don't like the Scribe model for writing logs.
 Your